 When you have a list in mind, find out what’s available in your area.
 Many cable TV companies have local monopolies, so you may have only a handful of options.
 There are a few things to keep in mind as you browse TV package options:

 Once you have an idea of available packages, we recommend reading reviews and talking to your neighbors to find out about their experiences.
 When you’ve decided, we usually recommend calling the provider to order—it’s a good way to get extra perks.
-Online ordering is another popular option, and some providers waive installation fees if you go that route.
+Online ordering is another popular option, and some providers (Verizon Fios in particular) waive installation fees if you go that route.

 TV tech types

 The technology behind how your home gets TV can have a big impact on picture quality, reliability, and cost.
 You probably won’t have much of a choice on which tech is available in your neighborhood, but it’s nice to know the landscape as you decide what’s right for you.

 Broadcast TV: This is the oldest type of TV, and it works over the air.
 Substations send signals out over a wide area, and antennas connected to TV sets unscramble the signal into video.
 In most areas, the four local broadcast channels are ABC, NBC, CBS, and FOX.
 You may also get local educational channels such as PBS.
 The best part of broadcast television is that it’s free and suitable for a wide audience.
 The downside?
 You need an antenna if you don’t have a TV subscription.
 You can find a decent digital antenna to watch in HD for about $20, and some TVs come with a built-in antenna.
 Find out how to get TV for free.